XenitAB/git-auth-proxy/README.md

 > :warning: **If you intend on using a language specific API**: Please read this!

-Some APIs built by Microsoft like [azure-devops-go-api](https://github.com/microsoft/azure-devops-go-api) will make a request to the [Resource Areas API](https://docs.microsoft.com/en-us/azure/devops/extend/develop/work-with-urls?view=azure-devops&tabs=http#how-to-get-an-organizations-url) which returns a list of location URLs for a specific organization.
+Some APIs built by Microsoft, like [azure-devops-go-api](https://github.com/microsoft/azure-devops-go-api), will make a request to the [Resource Areas API](https://docs.microsoft.com/en-us/azure/devops/extend/develop/work-with-urls?view=azure-devops&tabs=http#how-to-get-an-organizations-url) which returns a list of location URLs for a specific organization.
 They will then use those URLs when making additional requests, skipping the proxy.
 To avoid this you need to explicitly create your client instead of allowing it to be created automatically.